 or the commemoration of the abolition of slaveryScroll

-On 20 December or the “Fèt Kaf” is a public holiday in Reunion to commemorate the abolition of slavery which occurred on 20 December 1848.
+The "20 December" or "Fèt Kaf" is a public holiday in Reunion to commemorate the abolition of slavery which took place on 20 December 1848.
 There are many festivities all over the island to mark this occasion.
-The people of Reunion get together to celebrate, with music, freedom and the identity of Reunion all over the island (Saint-Pierre, Saint-Denis, Sainte-Suzanne, Saint-Paul, Saint-Leu, Saint-Joseph, Etang-Salé ...).
+The people of Reunion Island get together to celebrate freedom and their identity with music all over the island (Saint-Pierre, Saint-Denis, Sainte-Suzanne, Saint-Paul, Saint-Leu, Saint-Joseph, Etang-Salé ...).

-A rich programme of events is organized by associations and brings together all generations: street events , colourful float parades, singing and traditional dances concerts / kabars , moraingy demonstrations , conferences and debates, exhibitions , workshops and poetry about the history of slavery, the history of Maloya, listed in Unesco’s Intangible Cultural Heritage since 2009, will thus be retraced and punctuate this memorable day.
+A rich programme of events is organized by associations and unites all generations: street events , colourful float parades, singing and traditional dances concerts / "kabars" , "moringue" demonstrations , conferences and debates, exhibitions , workshops and poetry about the history of slavery, the history of Maloya, listed in Unesco’s Intangible Cultural Heritage since 2009, will be retraced and set the pace for this memorable day.